nadrino/kotor-walkthrough/kotor2/walkthrough/01_Prologue/01_Prologue.md

 One of the objectives of T3-M4 will be to treat the injuries of the Exile which seems to be on the verge of death...

-> The original underwear of the Exile is more like a bag of potato...
-So I applied this mod
-> which change it to an outfit that could match in the context of a medical surgery. :)

 ![](../../resources/images/screenshots/2021-01-02_21-17-16.png)

 Here you can understand that your main mission will be to **make just the necessary repairs